otterscan/otterscan/README.md

 ### Run it from the source

-First, as brief explanation about the app:
+First, a brief explanation about the app:

 - The app itself is a simple React app which will be run locally and communicates with your Erigon node.
 - The app makes use of two sources of external databases for cosmetic reasons: